the2dl/yaral-vscode/README.md

 ## Colors

-Make sure to load up the contents of settings.json in the .vscode directory to match as closely as possible to Chronicle's IDE.
+Make sure to load up the contents of [settings.json](https://github.com/the2dl/yaral-vscode/blob/main/.vscode/settings.json) in the .vscode directory to match as closely as possible to Chronicle's IDE.

+Command Pallette > Settings > Preferences: Open Workspace Settings (JSON)

+You can update your current settings preferences, or completely overwrite them with these.

 ## Issues